Skip over main navigation

 • to communicate their decision (whether by talking, using sign language or any other means).

 Before concluding that a young person is unable to make a decision, all practicable steps should be taken to help them make the decision without success.
-Importantly, the Mental Capacity Act is clear that a person is not to be treated as unable to make a decision merely because they make an unwise decision.

 If a young person lacks capacity to make a particular decision, the person making the decision on their behalf must act in the young person’s best interests.